 and peeked into all the backyards

-the graffiti was teasing usfrom brick walls and bridges
+and the laundry was wavingthe graffiti was teasing usfrom brick walls and bridges

 we were rolling over ridges